Top Tips for Developing an Environmental Sampling Plan for Microbiology

 Equipment – hand and product contact sites and indirect contact sites, including transitory items such as engineering equipment.

-Product results from finished product, shelf life testing & Intermediate product as well as New product development samples should be considered during reviews and any investigatory work.
+Product results from finished product, shelf life testing & Intermediate product.
+New product development samples should be considered during reviews and any investigatory work.
 Raw materials may also be considered as a source of environmental pathogens.